 “You really are a miserable person, aren’t you?”
 He raised his glass to me, before drinking the contents down and setting it back on the bar.

 When the Student was Ready, the Teacher Appeared

 The background noise covered the click of my jaw as I snapped it shut.
 My knees pressed together.
 My cheeks reddened.
 I stood up.
 Stuck on the word miserable, my brain had no more instructions for me than “get out.”
 Those words flung me out of the bar, out of myself, and into the Oakland night.

 I unlocked the door of my Saturn sedan.
-My ears felt plugged, full of a white, deafening nothingness.
-I drove home.
+On the drive home, my ears felt plugged, full of a white, deafening nothingness.

 I felt collapsed, like a paper doll.

 I didn’t examine what had happened right away because I didn’t understand it, not yet.
 At that moment, all I wanted was to be home, safe, in bed.
 I slept, awoke and went to work the next day.